ibowditch/userdocs/_sources/kiosk.md.txt

 (need-event)=
 :::{topic} Why do I need to create an event rather than just sign-in to the station?

+Why not just use a Bundy-style clock in?

 As with the old Attendance Book, you would normally sign-in to one activity, described in the heading of the page (OIC, activity type, date, etc.).
 If you attended another activity later in the day, you would sign-out of the first one and go to the next page and sign-in to the next activity.

+This shows that the member participated in a specific activity (see {ref}`Key requirement #2<main-reqs>`), rather than just arrived at the station, where there could be a number of activities underway at any time.

 In the new system, signing in without an event would be like signing your name in the middle of a blank page in the old Attendance Book.
-You need to fill in the details at the top of the page to give the context, and show what you are actually attending, and that's essentially what an event gives you.
+You need to fill in the details at the top of the page to give the context, and show what activity you are actually attending, and that's essentially what an event gives you.

 :::